 Halloween is the perfect opportunity to let your child channel their creativity and indulge their sweet tooth, in moderation, but it can also provide the perfect backdrop to teach your kids some valuable life lessons about money management.

 As they celebrate the season with candy and costumes, financial experts say parents should engage their little monsters in age-appropriate dialogue that can help pave the way for responsible saving and spending habits down the road.
 (Related: Building your financial pyramid )

 “I have found that teaching kids financial (and other) lessons by tying those lessons into everyday life is a great complement to more traditional teaching.
 Many times the lessons are more impactful because the child experiences the cause and effect,” said Jeffrey Birnbaum, a financial professional with On Point Financial in New York, New York, in an email interview.

 Counseling your kids to consume their candy slowly doesn’t just prevent a tummy ache.
 It also gives them a chance to hone their budgeting skills.

 It’s a tough sell at first, but the benefits quickly become clear when they still have half their haul in mid-November and their friends (or siblings) have nothing left but empty wrappers.

-“I think one of the strongest lessons kids can learn from Halloween is delayed gratification,” said Robin Giles, a financial advisor with Apex Wealth Management in Katy, Texas, in an email interview.
+“I think one of the strongest lessons kids can learn from Halloween is delayed gratification,” said Robin Giles, a financial professional with Apex Wealth Management in Katy, Texas, in an email interview.
 “When I was growing up, I would limit myself to one or two candies in a day and I had Halloween candy for months.
 My sister would eat all of her candies and they’d be gone in less than a week.
 I didn’t know it was ‘delayed gratification’ at the time, but I really learned that lesson and started applying it in other areas of my life.”